Piphilology: Songs

 In 2013, Huang extended the song to include the first 100 digits of pi, and changed the title to "Pi Mnemonic Song".

 Lengthier works

 There are piphilologists who have written texts that encode hundreds or thousands of digits.
 This is an example of constrained writing, known as "Pilish".
-For example, Poe, E.: Near a Raven represents 740 digits, Cadaeic Cadenza encodes 3,835, and Not A Wake extends to 10,000 digits.
+For example, Mike Keith's poem Poe, E.: Near a Raven represents 740 digits, his story Cadaeic Cadenza encodes 3,835, and his book Not A Wake extends to 10,000 digits.